 1. Basic Step Counters (Pedometers)

 Step counters are valuable for people who get their exercise by walking or running.
-It won't accurately register other exercise, such as bicycling or weight lifting.
-About 5,000 steps is the minimum you should log in a day.
-But 10,000 steps is ideal if you want to be active.
+It won't accurately register other exercise, such as bicycling or weightlifting.
+About 5,000 steps is the minimum you should log in a day, and 10,000 steps is ideal.

-The most basic and inexpensive pedometers measure steps only when worn or held in an upright position.
-More expensive models use tri-axis or 3D technology to record steps no matter how they are positioned, so they tend to be easier to use and more reliable.
+The most basic and inexpensive pedometers measure steps only when worn or held upright.
+More expensive models use triaxial or 3D technology to record steps no matter how they are positioned, so they tend to be easier to use and more reliable.

 2. GPS-Based Fitness Monitors

-Some of the latest fitness devices use GPS signals to monitor your exact location.
+GPS signals monitor your exact location.
 GPS-equipped devices can record how far and how fast you walk or run.
 You can also use them to chart a path when you're running or walking in an unfamiliar place.

-In general, GPS devices are more accurate than basic step counters at estimating the distance you've walked or run.
+GPS devices are generally more accurate than basic step counters at estimating the distance you've walked or run.